MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap4-rule.md

 |-----------|-------------|-----------|----------|
 | Direction | Specifies whether the connection will be inbound or outbound over loopback. | String value.
 This can either be "in" or "out". | Yes |
 | PackageFamilyName | The package family name of the app to connect to. | A string between 1 and 32767 characters in length with a non-whitespace character at its beginning and end. | Yes |

+## Remarks
+Loopback connections are supported only for TCP connections.
+Note that the UDP protocol is not supported.

 ## Requirements